 Jenna also suggested that we work to find more specific data and information regarding the cost of our proposal.
 Based on this feedback, we have gone through each area of our proposal to include more statistics and graphics to help explain our idea.
 This research also helped strengthen our understanding of the issues we are attempting to address.Research process:

 Describe your research process — indicate who you talked to (including but not limited to consultants), what you read, what your thinking was, how it changed over time, and how your consultants changed your thinking.
 This description of your research process definitely could include “dead ends,” or ideas you had that didn’t ultimately bear fruit.
 In short, we want to know what you did and how it led to your legislation, and we also want you to give us a window into your thought process.

 Our idea came from the training we did prior to volunteering with the Community Action Network.
 Part of the training covered the history of the organization and from this we learned that CAN opened a program at the Bryant Community Center, our volunteering location, because it did not qualify to be a public housing community despite being a low-income area.
 We continued to do research on the specific criteria to receive housing subsidies and thought it could turn into an interesting proposal.

 Since generating the idea, we have been working with directors at the Community Action Network to better understand its operations and how they differ in communities like Bryant that receive little government support and those like Hikone or Green Baxter Court that do.

 As we continue our research, we are hoping to better understand the specific legislation by working with Public Policy faculty at the University of Michigan.
-We have started reaching out to various professors and department heads who can hopefully help us with the more technical research.
+We have reached out to various professors and department heads who can help us with the more technical research.